brtknr/brtknr.github.io/_posts/2017-03-03-how-to-fix-texcount-file-text-was-not-valid-utf8-encoded-warning.md

 - Open a text editor that supports regex based search, for example: [Sublime text][sublimetext].
 - Enable regex and case sensitivity and search for `[\x80-\xFF]` as shown in the image below.
 This excludes all the _ASCII_ characters which `texcount` does not have any issues with.
-- Deal with the found characters on a case by case basis.
-There is usually a __LaTeX__ representation to produce the same characters which you can Google for yourself.

 ![sublime-regex][sublime-regex]

+Now you can deal with the found characters on a case by case basis.
+There is usually a __LaTeX__ representation of the Unicode characters if you actually need them which you can Google for yourself.

 [sublimetext]:http://sublimetext.com
 [sublime-regex]:{{ site.url }}/images/sublime-regex.png